Found a kitten?

 When you come across outdoor kittens, you may feel the need to immediately pick them up and bring them home with you, but that might not be the best thing for the kittens, or for you!
 Learn what you SHOULD do if you see a tiny kitten alone outdoors!
 Learn how to tell how old a kitten is.

 Our Community Cat Program was created in May 2014 to address the population of stray and feral cats in Larimer and Weld counties that are in desperate need of our help.
 Animal Friends Alliance is passionate about curbing these cats’ reproduction and ensuring they are in the best environment for a positive outcome.
 We have both the shelter space and an on-site clinic to support the program.
-Our staff Community Cat Manager is dedicated to responding to calls for assistance, traveling to sites to perform TNR (trap-neuter-return), and delivering kibble to struggling colony caretakers.
+Our staff Community Cat Program Coordinator is dedicated to responding to calls for assistance, traveling to sites to perform TNR (trap-neuter-return), and delivering kibble to struggling colony caretakers.

 Our TNR program has several ongoing equipment and supply needs.
 We always need fuel gift cards, Tru Catch traps, plastic zip ties, canned cat food, and small paper bowls.
 You can drop any of these off at our Mulberry Campus to support our Communiy Cat Program.